NEW: FDA: Morning-after pill can be sold over-the-counter to women 15 and older

 The American College of Obstetricians and Gynecologists recommended last year that oral contraceptives be sold over the counter in an effort to reduce the number of unintended pregnancies in the United States.
 Opponents of prescription requirements say prescriptions can delay access to the drug.

 In 2011, Teva Women’s Health Inc., maker of Plan B One-Step, had asked the FDA to make the drug available without prescription to all sexually active girls and women.
+Sebelius overruled the FDA’s recommendation, saying, “I do not believe enough data were presented to support the application.”

 Health and Human Services Secretary Kathleen Sebelius overruled the FDA’s recommendation in 2011, saying, “I do not believe enough data were presented to support the application.”
 She mandated requiring a prescription for girls under 17.

-In early April, U.S. District Court Judge Edward Korman said in his order, “The decisions of the Secretary with respect to Plan B One-Step and that of the FDA with respect to the Citizen Petition, which it had no choice but to deny, were arbitrary, capricious, and unreasonable.”
+On Friday, U.S. District Court Judge Edward Korman said in his order, “The decisions of the Secretary with respect to Plan B One-Step and that of the FDA with respect to the Citizen Petition, which it had no choice but to deny, were arbitrary, capricious, and unreasonable.”

 Korman’s order sparked praise among supporters of the morning-after pill for all ages, such as the Center for Reproductive Rights, which had launched a relevant lawsuit.